 Decades of sprawling growth and an auto-centric culture have saddled metro Atlanta with some of the most congested roads, dirtiest air, and longest commutes in the country.
 As part of our regional transportation reform work, SELC is working to steer Georgia away from asphalt-centered transportation policies and toward solutions that strengthen communities, reduce air and water pollution, protect sensitive ecosystems, and decrease global warming emissions.

 Opposing a Network of Toll Lanes

 We are also helping to maximize the performance of the region’s existing transit service.
 This includes working with state agencies and elected officials to better integrate the region’s disparate transit systems.
 Various transit service providers operate independently from one another, leading to duplicative service and other inefficiencies.
-We are exploring solutions to this problem, including legislation and increased coordination by the metropolitan planning organization.
-And, we are supporting efforts to maximize the development potential around existing transit stations.
+We are also supporting efforts to maximize the potential of the existing transit system by the frequency of service, improving access to transit stations, and encouraging development around existing transit stations.

 Junction ATL: Where Atlanta Transportation & Land Use Meet